 It’s important to do your research to find a reputable, licensed cattery with knowledgeable, caring staff and good, clean, comfortable facilities.
 The International Cat Care website offers some excellent advice on choosing a boarding cattery, as well as questions to ask when you visit.

 We always recommend you visit a cattery in advance to make sure it is clean and that the cats there look warm, relaxed and happy.
 You’ll know if it’s somewhere where your cat will fit in and be comfortable.

 Make sure that the boarding cattery is licensed, as that means they must adhere to various regulations regarding hygiene and safety.
 A copy of their licence should be displayed prominently.

 To be on the safe side, don’t leave your booking to the last minute, as the best catteries tend to be booked up well in advance.
 If you’re planning to travel in the busy summer months or over the Christmas and Easter holidays, you’ll want to give them plenty of advance notice.

 You will be asked to provide proof of up-to-date vaccinations before your cat can be boarded at any cat cattery.
 It’s also a good idea, in case of emergencies, to provide the cattery with your vet’s details, your cat’s microchip details and a record of any relevant veterinary history.
 If your cat is on any medication, make sure you leave clear instructions on how and when to administer them, as well as anything you’d like them to know about dietary or behavioural issues.

 The more they know about your cat’s likes and dislikes, the calmer your cat will be, so both you and your pet can relax during your break!

-It’s natural to worry about leaving your cat in someone else’s care, but a reputable cat sitter or cattery will give you peace of mind that your pet is happy and healthy while you’re away.
+It’s natural to worry about leaving your cat in someone else’s care, but a reputable cat sitter or boarding cattery will give you peace of mind that your pet is happy and healthy while you’re away.